arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/option/README.md

 [Перевод на русский](/docs/arrow/core/option/ru)

 If you have worked with Java at all in the past, it is very likely that you have come across a `NullPointerException` at some time (other languages will throw similarly named errors in such a case).
-Usually this happens because some method returns `null` when you were not expecting it and thus not dealing with that possibility in your client code.
+Usually this happens because some method returns `null` when you weren't expecting it and, thus, isn't dealing with that possibility in your client code.
 A value of `null` is often abused to represent an absent optional value.
-Kotlin tries to solve the problem by getting rid of `null` values altogether and providing its own special syntax [Null-safety machinery based on `?`](https://kotlinlang.org/docs/reference/null-safety.html).
+Kotlin tries to solve the problem by getting rid of `null` values altogether, and providing its own special syntax [Null-safety machinery based on `?`](https://kotlinlang.org/docs/reference/null-safety.html).

-Arrow models the absence of values through the `Option` datatype similar to how Scala, Haskell and other FP languages handle optional values.
+Arrow models the absence of values through the `Option` datatype similar to how Scala, Haskell, and other FP languages handle optional values.

 `Option<A>` is a container for an optional value of type `A`.
 If the value of type `A` is present, the `Option<A>` is an instance of `Some<A>`, containing the present value of type `A`.
 If the value is absent, the `Option<A>` is the object `None`.